AdelaideBaron/handwriting-recognition-neural-networks/README.md

 This repository contains the research project, and the small code to supplement it.
 It is worth noting that coding was not something studied before this project, and focussed more on the mathematics.

-However, I am working on an extension to the project, and developing a neural network further.
-This ongoing work can be found within 'extension'.

 ### Overview of directories and files:
 * Project.pdf - pdf version of the final project.